Travel Blog: Week 13

 Lie in this morning.

 Manatee survey at 9.
 It was a beautiful day, the sun was shining, the water as clear as it will ever get in the mangroves and the current was slow.
 We started to see manatees almost immediately.
 Nik was first in the water and then i got my chance.
-A number of tourist boats.
-1 helpful one gave me a whistle when I was snorkelling and pointed me towards the latest sighting.
+A number of tourist boats. one helpful one gave me a whistle when I was snorkelling and pointed me towards the latest sighting.
 Bingo – I got a great video of 2 manatees nose to nose.
-That same tourist boat moored up along side us and provided us all with beers.
+That same tourist boat moored up alongside us and provided us all with beers.
 A quick snorkel at barracuda patch – this time I noticed some damage to the reef caused a while ago by someone dropping anchor!!!

 Back for lunch then an afternoon of data entry for all the surveys we’d recorded.
 I didn’t feel like bed so sat in the hammock listening to music and watching the stars.
 Fritz, the dog, appeared out of the darkness and gave me the fright of my life.
 I will miss this location.
 Being so close to unspoiled nature with its peace and tranquility.